 Once a structure is built over a grill, the need for ventilation increases to keep smoke and grease spatters contained.
 Vent hoods can be mounted on a wall or suspended from the structure to service cooking islands; performance varies by manufacturer.
 Kalamazoo builds ventilation hoods to a commercial standard and six inches wider than its grills to ensure smoke and some grease is captured.
 The hoods are designed from the ground up to include a 30-inch tall vertical capture area.

-Keep a light on.
 Lighting is always important in an outdoor kitchen, but it becomes especially important when a kitchen is under shelter.
 Also, lighting is probably the least understood element in outdoor kitchen.
 Two types of lighting, task and ambient, have distinct jobs.
 Task lighting makes the work area more visible.
 Make sure that each work station (grill, sink and cooktop) and at least one prep area are well lit.
 Ambient lighting adds drama and atmosphere to the outdoor kitchen.
 Make it indirect, but provide enough for the entire kitchen and dining area.

 TVs and audio equipment are gaining in popularity as a “must-have” in outdoor kitchens.
 There’s nothing like watching the big game outside while cooking your favorite food.
 When placing the TV, keep in mind the movement of the sun.
 The last thing you want is the sun in your eyes or shining directly on the television.
 Consider the placement of cables and outlets so the TV’s appearance is kept as clean and simple as possible.You can place a TV into the roof structure to keep them off of work surfaces and conceal wires, cable boxes and DVD players.
 Keep the same considerations in mind when placing speakers, docks for iPods or stereo equipment.